tofumatt/Prey-Fetcher/README.markdown

 You can [donate money via PayPal](http://pledgie.com/campaigns/10696) (via [Pledgie](http://pledgie.com/), also on the [repository home page](http://github.com/tofumatt/Prey-Fetcher)).
 Or you can donate some time (by coding), or resources (if you want to host Prey Fetcher for free).

 # License
-This program is free software; it is distributed under the [GNU Affero General Public License, Version 3](http://www.gnu.org/licenses/agpl-3.0.html).
+This program is free software; it is distributed under an [MIT License](http://github.com/tofumatt/Prey-Fetcher/blob/master/LICENSE.txt).

-This means that you can distribute/use modified and/or unmodified versions however you like, but you have to make the source code available if you modify it and run it on your own server somewhere.
-I'm fine with multiple Prey Fetcher instances (even if other ones cost money), but the goal is to get any improvements to the code base back to everyone, including me (so I can use them at [preyfetcher.com](http://preyfetcher.com), if I want).

 ---